dnsimple/dnsimple-support/content/articles/faq-ssl-certificates.markdown

     Yes.
 You're not required to have an active subscription to use or install the certificate on your server.

-    If you disable the subscription, you won't receive any additional service for the domain or the certificate, like expiration warnings or the ability to renew or reissue it.
+    If you disable the subscription, you won't receive any additional services for the domain or the certificate, like expiration warnings or the ability to renew or reissue it.

 </div>